judiihh/holbertonschool-hbnb/part1/README.md

-# Holberton School - HBnB Evolution
+# HBnB Project - Part 1

 ## **📌 Project Overview**
 The **HBnB Evolution** project is a simplified version of an Airbnb-like application.
 This repository contains the **technical documentation** for **Part 1** of the project, focusing on the **system's architecture, business logic, and API interactions**.